-1893 The first graduating class: Clarence J. Edwards and Amos C. Stanbrough, with 10 Evangeline Martin and Amanda Woodward with "Faithful Old Kit" celebrate the \$30,000 raised for a new college building.
+1893 The first graduating class: Clarence J. Edwards and Amos C. Stanbrough, with President Thomas Newlin, seated.
+10 Evangeline Martin and Amanda Woodward with "Faithful Old Kit" celebrate the \$30,000 raised for a new college building.
 Wood-Mar Hall was completed in 1911.

-9 Name changed to George Fox College

-7 Juniors Abroad overseas study program starts.
+9 Name changed to George Fox College 7 Juniors Abroad overseas study program starts.
 Excursions have reached every continent except Antarctica.
+1917 The Bruins won the Willamette Valley League basketball championship in a season that included a 34-25 win against (Oregon State University).

-187 U.S. News & World Report ranks George Fox as one of "America's Best Colleges" for the first time.
+Oregon State Agricultural College 187 U.S. News & World Report ranks George Fox as one of "America's Best Colleges" for the first time.

 The Raft Race down the Willamette River has been an on-and-off George Fox tradition for students and staff since 1969.
 Using oars and "anything that floats," students race down the three-mile course from Roger's Landing in Newberg to Champoeg Park.
-The 1981 race drew 22 entries and more than 100 student sailors.
+The $1981\ \mathrm{race}$ drew 22 entries and more than 100 student sailors.
 The fastest recorded time is 65 minutes, set in 1971.
 The most unique craft might have been the air-filled waterbed that captured the 1976 race.